Bugle 4143 - Official Coronavirus Survival Guide

 It's a place, it's called the Bay Area.

+We do all the technology.
 It mostly belongs to us now.

 And I had gone there, and I was just supposed to have a layover of one night in New York City.

-when you said that you came, you went to Silicon Valley and were delayed by a virus.
+when you said that you came you went to Silicon Valley and were delayed by a virus at first I thought computer virus

-That's exactly what it is, Josh.
+that's that's that's exactly what it is, Josh.
+It's the flu

 Oh, that's a story of romance.
+Exactly.

 What to teach children whose schools have been coronavirused off.

 If you, as a parent, are too busy with your own stuff to really pay attention.
+Hashtag 21st Century Parenting.

 Hashtag those phones don't check themselves.

-A philosophy class, just get them to write a 10,000-word essay entitled, What is an Orange?
+A philosophy class, just get them to write a 10,000-word essay entitled What is an Orange?
+Maths, make them calculate the surface area of absolutely everything in your house.

 Then divide it by the number of units of electricity used if you switch everything on at the same time.

-Language, for a language class, just get them to call random overseas numbers and pretend to be from an internet provider threatening to cut off their service and see if they can work out
+Language, for a language class, just get them to call random overseas numbers and pretend to be from an internet provider threatening to cut off their service and see if they can work out out

-the entertaining international swear words that will inevitably come back at them.
+entertaining international swear words that will inevitably come back at them.

-And if you want a really convenient, all-in-one lesson for your temporarily homeschooled children, encompassing chemistry, physics, biology, sociology, economics, geography, history, and politics, just get them to cook an egg.
+And if you want a really convenient, all-in-one lesson for your home, temporarily homeschooled children, encompassing chemistry, physics, biology, sociology, economics, geography, history, and politics, just get them to cook an egg.

 That's basically

 everything if you read enough into it.
+Anyway, that section is in the bin.

 We are recording on the 6th of March in the year 2020.